-EBook Processing Charges: OMICS International eBooks are a self-supporting organization and do not receive funding from any institution/government.
+EBook Publication Charges: OMICS International eBooks are a self-supporting organization and do not receive funding from any institution/government.
 Hence, the operation of the eBooks is solely financed by the handling fees received from authors.
-The handling fees are required to meet cover image preparation, Web page preparation, PDF and Full text, ISBN assigning and online maintenance of the eBooks.
-Being an Open Access, OMICS International eBooks does not receive payment for subscription, as the eBooks are freely accessible over the internet.
+The handling fees are required to meet Cover preparation, Web page creation, PDF, ISBN assigning and validation, DOI activation and Lifetime online maintenance of the eBooks.
 Authors of the book chapters are required to pay a fair handling fee for processing their chapters.
 However, there are no submission charges.

 Short eBook up to 40 pages

 Standard eBook of 15-20 pages per chapter

 The basic eBook publication fee or handling cost is as per the price mentioned above on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of no. of pages of the eBook, etc.

 Submission of eBook in all the major categories

 Plagiarism Detection: Double blind peer review process is followed in OMICS eBooks which is consider as the heart of the success of scientific publishing.
 As part of our commitment to the protection and enhancement of the peer review process, OMICS eBook team has an obligation to assist the scientific community in all stages of publishing ethics, especially in cases of duplicate submission or plagiarism content.